HOW WE HELP

 *Please note that some of these programs also do routine testing for Feline Leukemia Virus (FeLV)

 and Feline Immunodeficiency Virus (FIV) at the time of the spay/neuter and euthanize when the test is positive.
 If this is a consideration/concern for you ask about the program's policy when scheduling an appointment.
-Familiarize yourself on the topic of testing with this Alley Cat Allies article and this Neighborhood Cats article.
+Familiarize yourself on the topic of testing with this Alley Cat Allies article.